GiulioFabbri/Optimizing-Flight-Revenue-by-Analyzing-Fare-Strategies/README.md

 ## 4. Possible Improvement strategy

 When could we have raised fares?
-- If customers are indifferent to fares changes (**Elasticity** of the prices around 0 or positive)
+- If customers are indifferent to fares changes (**Elasticity** of the prices around zero or positive)
 - If we have margin with respect to competition fares
-- If we have strong seasonality (ex.Sunday)
+- If we have strong seasonality (ex.
+Sunday)

-Besides the elasticity calculated in Excel, we also need to check if fares have an effect on the number of daily bookings and if fares affect revenues.
+Besides the elasticity calculated in Excel, we also need to check if fares influence the number of daily bookings and if fares affect revenues.

 We can expect that increasing fares may reduce bookings, but raising fares could also lead customers to spend less on secondary services, potentially reducing revenues.

-Therefore in Rstudio we estimate the regressions parameters for:
+Therefore, in RStudio we estimate the regressions parameters for:

 1. **The Fares’ effect on number of daily bookings**:
   Daily Bookings Number = β Fare + β DaysUntillDeparture + β Weekday